 Even though the coverage is standardized, there are 10 different plans from which to choose that offer differing levels of coverage.
 This coverage ranges from the basics, Plan A, to covering almost all out of pocket expenses with first dollar coverage, Plan F, which is by far the most popular.
 Because of the number of plan offerings and the various state regulations, exploring the options can be quite complex.
 Working with a professional who can help examine all of your options and match them with your specific needs is highly recommended.

 There are three ways an individual can apply for a Medicare Supplement policy.
-The first is during an open enrollment period that lasts for six months and starts the first day of the month in which the applicant is age 65 and enrolled in Original Medicare Part B. The advantage of applying during the open enrollment period is that applicants are not subject to medical underwriting and cannot receive an adverse underwriting decision because of a pre-existing condition.
-If an individual applies for Medicare Supplement insurance after the open enrollment period concludes, the insurance carrier to whom he or she is applying can medically underwrite the individual and possibly decline the person for coverage.
+The first is during your initial enrollment period that lasts for seven months and begins 3 months before the month you turn 65, includes the month you turn 65 and ends 3 months after the month you turn 65.
+Coverage starts the first day of the month in which the applicant is age 65 and enrolled in Original Medicare Part B. The advantage of applying during the initial enrollment period is that applicants are not subject to medical underwriting and cannot receive an adverse underwriting decision because of a pre-existing condition.
+If an individual applies for Medicare Supplement insurance after the initial enrollment period concludes, the insurance carrier to whom he or she is applying can medically underwrite the individual and possibly decline the person for coverage.

 The decisions surrounding Medicare and its various parts and supplements is complex and should be examined very carefully before deciding which path and product is best for you.
 At Sloan Financial, we have a staff of professionals who can look at each person’s specific situation and make recommendations based on individual needs.
 As an independent agent, working with Sloan also opens the door to a number of carrier options, and we are always here to review your plan, your situation and help you make adjustments when they are needed.